microsoft/vscode-docs/docs/extensions/example-debuggers.md

 Before using Mock Debug as a starting point for your own development, we recommend to uninstall the pre-built version first:

 * switch to the Extensions viewlet and click on the gear icon of the Mock Debug extension,
-* run the 'uninstall' action and then 'Reload' the window.
+* run the 'Uninstall' action and then 'Reload' the window.

 ## Development Setup for Mock Debug